LZHuaaa/AI-Bird-Strike-Detection-System/README.md

 # 🐦 Avian Intel Bridge - Bird Strike Detection System

 ## 🌟 Overview
 The Avian Intelligence Bridge is a cutting-edge bird detection and communication analysis system designed for airport safety.
-It combines multiple AI models to identify, analyze, and interpret bird behavior in real time, with a special focus on high-risk species in airport environments.
+It combines multiple AI models to identify, analyze, and interpret bird behavior in real time, with a special focus on high-risk species in airport environments. **(This project was developed for the FutureHack Hackathon and successfully made it into the Top 10 finalists🌞)**

 <img width="898" height="559" alt="image" src="https://github.com/user-attachments/assets/cc59abdd-8062-4515-8208-27efdc110ab7" />